securitybunker/databunker.org/content/use-case/user-privacy-controls/index.md

 projects:
 # - internal-project
 ---

-{{% alert note %}}
-Click on the **Slides** button above to view the built-in slides feature.
-{{% /alert %}}

-Databunker project was born to give a simple solution for any organization to become **privacy by design compliant** and **GDPR compliant** and that is where the product really shines.

-It’s architecture design ideas crystallize is a simple solution that provides organizations an easy to use API to store and retrieve personal customer records.
-The product itself takes to care for most of the GDPR requirements.

-For example, upon user record creation request, Databunker knows to extract email, phone, login name, and build an encrypted search index.
-Using this information, the service can grant the user temporary access to view, and initiate personal information change or manage privacy consents.

-Databunker product gives your customers passwordless access to the Databunker privacy portal.
-We send your customer a one-time login code by SMS or email to give them access to their account at Databunker.
+Databunker product gives your customers **passwordless access** to the **Databunker User Privacy Portal**.
+Upon login attempt, the product sends your customer a **one-time access code**.
+This code is sent by SMS or email.

 ![User login](user-login.png)

-### Databunker can help you with the following GDPR requirements:
+### Databunker helps with the following GDPR requirements:

-* **Access**: your customers can log in to his Databunker account and view personal data.
+* **Access**: your customers can log in to their Databunker account and view personal data.
 * **Withdraw**: your customers can withdraw consents given previously.
 * **Update**: your customers can change their personal data saved in Databunker.
+For example, change his email address.
-* **Delete**: your customers can perform a "forget-me" request inside Databunker.
+* **Delete**: your customers can file a "forget-me" request using Databunker.
-* **Restrict**: your customers can specify what operations they allow with their personal profiles.
+* **Restrict**: your customers can manage their agreements using Databunker.